volab/IoT_EPS/_1_userDoc/source/softDev.rst

 What are hypothesys, when boot for the first time ?
 =====================================================
 Is a config json exist ?
 What is inside it ?
-Yes and it containt FirstBoot ON and osther stuff.
+Yes and it containt FirstBoot ON and other stuff.

 Same questions with credentials ?
 No, we generate it